Restrictions on the existence of weak values in quantum mechanics: weak quantum evolution concept: Weak quantum evolution approach: limits of applicability

-From Eqs.(8-15) one can notice that \textit{the entire description of quantum dynamics caused by weak measurement with post-selection in terms of weak values or, equally, in terms of \textit{weak quantum evolution} of the system can be valid only under special restrictions} (11,12).
-For instance, in the case of parametrization being used in AAV-model of Ref.[1] the conditions (11,12) connect the size $ N $ of the ensemble of 1/2-spin electrons, the angle $ \theta $ of pre-selected 1/2- spin polarization in the $ xz $ -plane for each particle of the ensemble together with the "strength" $ \varepsilon_{st}(t)q_{x} $ of strong measurment associated with post-selection process in the double Stern-Gerlach type of experiment considered in Ref.[1].
-Namely, conditions (11,12) in terms of this parametrization result in remarkable inequality
+From Eqs.(9-16) one can notice that the entire description of quantum dynamics caused by weak measurement with post-selection in terms of weak values or, equally, in terms of weak quantum evolution of the system can be valid only under special restrictions (12,13).
+For instance, in the case of parametrization being used in AAV-model of Ref.[1] the conditions (12,13) connect the size $ N $ of the ensemble of 1/2-spin electrons, the angle $ \theta $ of pre-selected 1/2- spin polarization in the $ xz $ -plane for each particle of the ensemble together with the "strength" $ \varepsilon_{st}(t)q_{x} $ of strong measurement associated with post-selection process in the double Stern-Gerlach type of experiment considered in Ref.[1].
+Namely, conditions (12,13) in terms of this parametrization result in remarkable inequality

 which should restrict the limits of the applicability of overall weak values approach from Ref.\cite{1}.
+Also taking into account the spread renormalization $ \Delta_{x,z;(N)} = \Delta_{x,z}\sqrt{N} $ for the initial distribution of the ensemble of $ N $ spin-1/2 particles (each with distribution of the spread $ \Delta_{x,z} $) in the $ (x,z) $ plane in the double Stern-Gerlach experiment from Ref.\cite{1} one can derive from Eq.(17) following remarkable condition

-Evidently, constraints (11,12,16) signal about the limits of the applicability of entire weak values- and weak quantum evolution approach.
-One can see that latter approach remains valid only for high enough asymmetry in the probability amplitudes of pre- and post-selected quantum states (as it takes place in AAV-model \cite{1}) and only for finite-sized statistical ensembles of identical quantum systems under consideration (see also related text below).
+on the spread $ \Delta_{x,z;(w)}= \Delta_{x,z;(N)} $ of initially prepared ensemble which considerably restricts the existence of weak values $ S_{z}^{(w)} $ of the $ z $ component of 1/2-spin in the measurement outcome of double Stern-Gerlach experiment from AAV paper of Ref.\cite{1}.
+Therefore, if in such the experiment one has initially prepared beam of $ N $ identical particles with the spread $ \Delta_{x,z;(N)} $ beyond the limits of inequality (18) then corresponded quantum evolution of such the ensemble in the process of two consequent (weak and strong) measurements \textit{will not be one of a weak type and hence it will not result in weak values in the measurement outcome}.
+Evidently, constraints (12,13) and (17,18) signal about the limits of the applicability of entire weak values- and weak quantum evolution approach.
+One can see that latter approach remains valid only for high enough asymmetry in the probability amplitudes of pre- and post-selected quantum states (as it takes place in AAV-model \cite{1}) and only for finite-sized statistical ensembles of identical quantum systems under consideration (see also the related analysis in below).